 Until September 2005, the Group owned Cambridge Manufacturing Company Limited, which manufactures and distributes “The Cambridge Diet” throughout the UK and worldwide through a chain of international companies.

-The Foundation currently holds patents in the fields of creatine compounds and macular carotenoids including eye health and function.
+The Foundation currently holds patents in the fields of macular carotenoids including eye health and brain function.
 Licences have been granted across the world in respect of these nutriceuticals.
-Leading licensed macular carotenoid supplement brands include Macuhealth in the Americas (www.macuhealth.com) and Macushield in UK, Europe and rest of the world (www.macushield.com).
+Leading licensed macular carotenoid supplement brands include Macuhealth in the Americas (www.macuhealth.com) and MacuPrime in Europe.

 Alice Fleet has devoted much of her working life to the hospitality industry.
 Amongst her many diverse and successful ventures, she has managed an award-winning seafood restaurant, run a successful outside catering business and introduced the first cookery school to Cambridge to critical acclaim.
 She was Secretary to the Friends of the Fitzwilliam Museum from 1997 to 2004, which allowed her to further her interest in the arts.
 As the wife of the late Dr Stephen Fleet, past master of Downing College, Cambridge, she retains a strong involvement in the College through the students, staff, fellowship and alumni.
 Since her retirement, many charitable causes have benefited from her expertise.
 She is a former vice-chairman of, and currently volunteers at, the Newcomers and Visiting Scholars Group of the University of Cambridge.